 Taking the first step of making customer onboarding an operations priority is essential, on the way to setting and exceeding the right expectations, observing and documenting learnings, and fine-tuning your follow-ups and outreach.

-With process automation, you can facilitate each of these steps within a single end-to-end application.
-Instead of wasting time and energy trying to figure out onboarding, you can standardize the process to your customers’ exact requirements, and refine that as you go.
-The learnings and documentation are captured and shared across your teams, accountability is clear and transparent, and the process "guesswork" is removed.
+With workflow automation, you can facilitate each of these steps within a single end-to-end application.
+Instead of wasting time and energy trying to figure out onboarding, you can standardize the workflow to your customers’ exact requirements, and refine that as you go.
+The learnings and documentation are captured and shared across your teams, accountability is clear and transparent, and the "guesswork" is removed.

 As long as you’re committed to fixing your onboarding, you’ve made the right decision.
 It won’t be easy, but with a focused strategy and the right tooling, you’ll see improvements faster than you might think.